freesewing/freesewing/markdown/dev/reference/api/part/config/options/counter/en.md

 Your counter option should be a plain object with these properties:

 - `count` : The default integer value
-- `min` : The minimal integer value that's allowed
+- `min` : The minimum integer value that's allowed
 - `max` : The maximum integer value that's allowed

 <Tip>